- Pro Video

 Some may beg to differ—after all, the “Ascough style” is a phrase often thrown around, referring to his black-and-white documentary wedding photography, and he is often mentioned as being one of the best wedding photographers in world.
 He is one of the first to successfully embrace the straight documentary, available-light approach to wedding photography that is now as familiar to most as the traditional formal style that emphasized posed groupings of wedding parties, family, and friends.
 Furthermore, in my opinion, Jeff brings a rock-n-roll attitude to his shooting.
 Not a gonzo approach, just a decision to be who he is, to shoot in the style he loves, regardless of the conventions.

 A pioneer or not, the above quote taken from our hour-long interview accurately demonstrates Jeff’s no-ego approach to his own work and reputation and, indeed, our conversation was so friendly that I would have liked to continue chatting for another hour.
-His northern English accent that reminded me a bit of George Harrison didn’t hurt either, but then again, what do I know of Scousers?

 We are B&H—gear and education are our cornerstones, so let me start off by asking, what is in your shooting kit?